King Sturge: The Sturges

-The Surveyors’ Institution (which became the RICS) was founded in 1868 by 20 members of the Land Surveyors’ Club (founded in 1834, whose membership was primarily agriculture-based on the work of Enclosure and Tithes Commutation) Only three of the founders were from outside London, including William Sturge who became president of the Institution in 1878.
+The Surveyors’ Institution (which became the Royal Institution of Chartered Surveyors) was founded in 1868 by 20 members of the Land Surveyors’ Club (founded in 1834, whose membership was primarily agriculture-based on the work of Enclosure and Tithes Commutation) Only three of the founders were from outside London, including William Sturge who became president of the Institution in 1878.

 Before William Sturge's death in 1905 his nephew, Theodore Sturge, and his grandson, Frederick Allen Sturge Goodbody, had joined the firm, as none of William's sons wished to be surveyors.
 Theodore was the last Sturge to become a partner.

 In 1976 Philip Franklin (senior partner of JP Sturge) who had joined the firm in 1938 aged 17 and returned from war service in 1947 became President of the RICS.

 The Kings

 In 1920, with his war pension and a small government gratuity, Herbert James King set up business in Winchmore Hill, North London.
 The business, called King & Co, traded as “Surveyors, Auctioneers, Valuers and Estate Agents”.
 Initially, it was primarily residential based, and included auctions at the London Auction Mart of both properties and contents.

 In 1925 King & Co, recognising the potential in commercial property, moved to Clement's Inn, Strand, adjoining the Law Courts.
 By 1928 the firm had a turnover of £2,991/1s/6d and a profit of £1,032/5s (£138,000 and £48,000 in 2010 terms).

 Douglas James King joined the family firm in 1939 and became senior partner in 1959.
 Malcolm King joined King & Co in 1970, establishing the new investment department.
 Colin Marsden joined King & Co in 1959 from Stiles Horton Ledger in Brighton and become joint senior partner with Malcolm King.